Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 2. Create a strategy and focus

 One of the biggest mistakes young businesses make is over-committing.
-In their pursuit to build a million dollar business, they end up saying yes to almost everything because they’re excited to get the word out about their company, but they often lack a clear focus by not being selective enough.
+In their pursuit to build a million-dollar business, they end up saying yes to almost everything because they’re excited to get the word out about their company, but they often lack a clear focus by not being selective enough.
 But if you try to be all things to all people, chances are you will fail.
 Start with making a one-page strategic plan that forces you to focus on creating and doing one thing for one target audience.
 What do you want to do that will add value to the lives of your customers?
 Verne Harnish’s one-pager provides an ideal framework to help structure this thought process.
 As Tony often says, where focus goes, energy flows.
 With a singular focus, you can harness all of your energy and effort and direct it toward the specific outcome of building a business that succeeds.

 3. Say no to what’s off focus

 Saying no to anything that isn’t in your direct line of fire may be difficult to do at first when learning how to build a company, but can actually be one of the smartest business decisions you make in the long run – even if it means firing your own customers.
 Why?
-Because it frees you up to focus on your target, it allows for more space and bandwidth to grow, and makes you available for the yesses.
+Because it frees you up to focus on your target, it allows for more space and bandwidth to grow and it makes you available for the yesses.

 4. Find peer support